Stephen Koch (writer): Early life

 Koch was born in Saint Paul, Minnesota, though he spent his childhood in Northfield, Minnesota, a college town (Carleton and St. Olaf Colleges), where his father was a local lawyer.
 His father died in 1951, when Koch was ten, and he grew up in a middle-class home with his mother, Edith Koch; his brother, the physicist Frederick Koch, and his maternal grandmother, Emma Pilling Bayard, a classic daughter of midwestern pioneers, who died at an advanced age when Koch was 16.

-After attendance in the local schools, where he his prime enthusiasm was the theater, Koch entered the University of Minnesota, studying comparative literature.
+After attendance in the local schools, where his prime enthusiasm was the theater, Koch entered the University of Minnesota, studying comparative literature.
 After one year, he moved to New York City, where he had dreamt of living since childhood.
 He earned his living in various menial positions at the New York Public Library, and more glamorously, as an assistant to the managing clerk of the prominent white-shoe law firm, Lord, Day, and Lord.

 In 1960, Koch married for the first time, and in 1963 earned his BA at the City College of New York.
 At City College, he studied literature, not because he wished to become an academic, but because he hoped knowledge of literature would serve his ambition to be a writer.
 At City College, he was awarded what he still regards as the greatest honor of his life, when he was named the most promising future law student in his graduating class.
 Nonetheless, because of his primary vocation to be a writer, he decided against law school, and instead pursued graduate studies at Columbia University.

 Literary career

 Dissatisfied with graduate school, Koch began to write reviews and literary essays which, in 1965, came to the attention of the then-rising literary star, Susan Sontag, and he became for the next several years, Sontag's protégé.
-He dropped graduate study, and his criticism was regularly published in magazines such as the New Republic, Partisan Review, The Nation, Tri-Quarterly, The New York Times Book Review, and many others.
+He dropped graduate study, and his criticism was regularly published in magazines such as The New Republic, Partisan Review, The Nation, Tri-Quarterly, The New York Times Book Review, and many others.
 In 1966, he became an instructor in the department of English at the State University of New York at Stony Brook.
 In 1969, he completed his first novel, Night Watch, which was published by Harper and Row to generally strong positive critical response both in print and the media.

 In 1971, Koch became the writer and on-camera host of the ten-part PBS series on art: Eye-to-Eye.
 In the same year, he also wrote his book on the films of Andy Warhol, Stargazer, which has remained in print for over fifty years.
-After that, he became a regular contributor to various magazines, notably Harper's and Esquire, where during the first wave of feminism, he published a widely noticed essay The Guilty Sex.
-His relation with Harper’s Magazine ended when the editor refused to publish his enthusiastic essay about Robert Wilson and Philip Glass’ avant-garde opera “Einstein on the Beach.”
+After that, he became a regular contributor to various magazines, notably Harper's and Esquire, where during the first wave of feminism, he published a widely noticed essay "The Guilty Sex".
+His relation with Harper’s Magazine ended when the editor refused to publish his enthusiastic essay about Robert Wilson and Philip Glass’ avant-garde opera Einstein on the Beach.